TurakhiaLab/ROADIES/README.md

 python3 setup.py develop --user
 ```

-Also, in the `align.smk` file (inside the `workflow/rules` directory of the ROADIES repository), please replace any instance of:
+Also, in the `multi_align.smk` file (inside the `workflow/rules` directory of the ROADIES repository), please replace any instance of:

 - `pasta.py` with `python pasta/run_pasta.py`
 - `run_seqtools.py` with `python pasta/run_seqtools.py`